 But, as everyone who has ever bought a coffee knows, that is a delusion.
 Business is not conducted solely as a cost-benefit exercise.
 There is a pleasure in the engagement, in the service and, hopefully, in the success.
 There is no such thing as 'just' running a small local business and anyone who acted in that way would soon find themself not running a business at all.

 For Progressive Port Phillip, business owners are not just business owners, nor are landlords simply landlords.
 They have complex lives like everyone else.
-As do renters, a group that does not seem to exist for ROPP even though nearly half the residents in Port Phillip are tenants and they all have the right to vote.
+As do renters, a group that does not seem to exist for ROPP even though nearly half the residents in Port Phillip are tenants.

 Business people are members of the community with a keen interest in the general welfare of the neighbourhoods in which they operate—and not just because it is good for business.
 While the numerous business associations across Port Phillip are committed to promoting shared commercial interests, they also support many projects that go well beyond commercial self-interest.
 They genuinely care about the neighbourhoods where they operate.
 They lobby for general improvements to amenity and streetscapes; they take on issues such as homelessness, drunkenness and drug use; they concern themselves with the reputation and presentation of their neighbourhoods.
 As do we all.